-The 5th-century BCE poet and dramatist Sophocles is considered one of the most successful tragedians of his time.
-Although Sophocles wrote at least 120 plays, only seven have survived.
-Of his surviving plays, the most famous is Oedipus the King, also known as Oedipus Rex or Oedipus Tyrannos ('Tyrannos' signifies that the throne was not gained through an inheritance).
+Oedipus the King (429-420 BCE), also known as Oedipus Rex or Oedipus Tyrannos ('Tyrannos' signifies that the throne was not gained through an inheritance) is the most famous surviving play written by the 5th-century BCE poet and dramatist Sophocles.
 The play is part of a trilogy along with Antigone and Oedipus at Colonus.

-The plot - an old myth already known to most of the audience - was simple: a prophecy claiming he would kill his father and lie with his mother forces Oedipus to leave his home of Corinth and unknowingly travel to Thebes (his actual birthplace).
-On route he fulfills the first part of the prophecy when he kills a man, the king of Thebes and his true father.
+The plot - an old myth already known to most of the audience - was simple: a prophecy claiming he would kill his father and lie with his mother forces Oedipus - whose name means 'swollen foot' after his ankles were pierced as a child - to leave his home of Corinth and unknowingly travel to Thebes (his actual birthplace).
+En route he fulfills the first part of the prophecy when he kills a man, the king of Thebes and his true father.
 Upon arriving in Thebes, he saves the troubled city by solving the riddle of the Sphinx, then he marries the widowed queen (his mother) and becomes the new king.
 Later, when a plague has befallen the city, Oedipus is told that to rid the city of the plague he must find the murderer of the slain king.
 Unknowingly, ignorant of the fact that he was the culprit, he promises to solve the murder.
 When he finally learns the truth, he realizes he has fulfilled the prophecy; he blinds himself and goes into exile.

 Sophocles (c.
 496 BCE - c.
 406 BCE) was born to a wealthy family in the deme or suburb of Colonus outside the heart of Athens.
 Besides being an author, he was extremely active in Athenian public life, serving as a treasurer in 443-42 BCE and a general 441-40 BCE.
 When he was in his eighties, he was named a member of the group of special magistrates assigned to the dubious task of organizing both financial and domestic recovery in 412-11 BCE after the disastrous defeat at Syracuse.
 He had two sons; Iophon by his wife Nicosrate and Ariston (also called Sophocles) by his mistress Theoris.
 Both sons would eventually become playwrights.
 Among his close friends were the historian Herodotus and the statesman Pericles.